 We ended up at SweetGrass Dairy Cheese Shop three times during our short visit.
 So what should you get?
 I mean, in addition to the cheese from 100 percent Jersey cows who rotate fields so they only eat the top of the grass?

 Brussel sprouts flash fried in a lemon vinaigrette is a keeper.
 The menu has them with hummus, but you can get them as a side too – just ask.

 The pimento cheeseburger with fresh cut fries crispy to perfection.
 You can’t go wrong with two double beef patties of grass fed beef, plus bacon, bourbon jam and award winning pimento cheese.
 Burger too much?
 Get the pimento cheese with pickles, the pickles just add a whole different flavor.
 Delicious.

-Hubs and Hops.
-This is a bicycle shop with a beer fetish.
+Hubs and Hops is a bicycle shop with a beer fetish.
 Owner Roger Hawkes is an avid bicyclist who leads red clay road bike rides each Saturday from the shop through rural Thomas County’s many plantations.

 For anyone who bikes, or knows people that do, the whole point, beyond enjoying a nice ride, is earning a beer at the end with friends.
 And since Hawkes used to own a brewery in Tallahassee, it just made sense to put it all together.

 As a bonus, this casual establishment is also next to Thomasville’s new amphitheater, making the deck prime real estate during First Friday concerts.

 BEST NOSHING FOR TRAIN LOVERS